josh-holder/josh-holder.github.io/_pages/about.md

 title: "about me"
 ---

-always chasing my personal [ikigai](https://modelthinkers.com/mental-model/ikigai). i have a deep passion for learning, and love diving into new fields and asking many consecutive stupid questions to people who know more than me. **if you're in Seattle, let's meet up for coffee or a walk!**
+just trying to figure out my [ikigai](https://modelthinkers.com/mental-model/ikigai) tbh. i have a deep passion for learning, and love diving into new fields and asking many consecutive stupid questions to people who know more than me. **if you're in Seattle, let's meet up for coffee or a walk!**

 i've worked mostly in the space domain thus far in my career, starting at NASA JSC where i wrote a good chunk of the [orion](https://en.wikipedia.org/wiki/Orion_(spacecraft)) backup flight control software stack. now, as I shift my focus more towards providing terrestrial benefit and growing the in-space economy, i'm working on [starlink](https://en.wikipedia.org/wiki/Starlink) at spacex.